AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-gcs-audience-sourcing.md

 # Configure [!DNL Google Cloud Storage] for audience sourcing

-Follow the steps in this guide to connect your [!DNL Google Cloud Storage] (GCS) bucket to Adobe Real-Time CDP Collaboration and begin sourcing first-party audience data through the self-service UI.
+Follow the steps in this guide to connect your [!DNL Google Cloud Storage] (GCS) bucket to Adobe Real-Time CDP Collaboration and begin sourcing first-party audience data through the UI.

 ## Overview {#overview}